Lulup-pradeepan/Launchpad-2025/TEMPLATE.md

-Lulu Pradeepan# Full Name
+Lulu Pradeepan

 ### About Me

-I am a 2nd year B. Tech Computer Science student at St Joseph's College of Engineering and Technology, palai> write about your self .................. (minimum 200 Characters)
+I am a 2nd year B. Tech Computer Science student at St Joseph's College of Engineering and Technology, palai

 ## Portfolio Highlights